 In the course of our discussions with stockholders, we have received valuable feedback on our business strategy and performance, compensation and corporate governance practices, and other matters, as summarized in the chart below.
-This feedback was conveyed to our full board of directors and relevant committees for consideration in their decisionmaking.
+This feedback was conveyed to our full board of directors and relevant committees for consideration in their decision-making.
 Our consideration of the feedback from stockholders regarding our compensation of our named executive officers is further discussed in "Executive Compensation-Compensation Discussion and Analysis-Stockholder Engagement and Our Say-on-Pay Vote".

 What We Heard How We Responded Company Strategy Reduce operating costs In the last year and a half we have taken significant action to reduce the costs of our business.
-In that time we reduced our workforce by approximately 35%, streamlined our go-to-market efforts to drive greater operating leverage, divested our IoT and ValueFirst businesses, moderated stock-based compensation expense, reduced our real estate footprint and further increased efficiency in R&amp;D and G&amp;A. We generated non-GAAP income from operations of \$533.0 million in 2023, compared to a non-GAAP loss from operations of \$4.5 million in 2022.(1) We generated free cash flow of \$363.5 million in 2023, compared with free cash flow of (\$334.6 million) in 2022.(1) Address operating challenges in Segment In the first quarter of 2024, our Chief Executive Officer, board of directors, and management team conducted an operational review of Segment to determine the best path forward for creating long-term value for our stockholders.
-After a thorough evaluation considering all options, including a sale, we determined that through the implementation of actionable operating changes, we believe we can improve the financial performance of Segment and further differentiate our Communications business.
-As a result, we have developed a plan to deliver a leaner, more effective Segment business that we believe will allow us to drive greater value across the organization for our stockholders.
-We are targeting break-even non-GAAP income from operations for Segment by the second quarter of 2025 and non-GAAP operating profitability thereafter.
+In that time we reduced our workforce by approximately 35%, streamlined our go-to-market efforts to drive greater operating leverage, divested our IoT and ValueFirst businesses, moderated stock-based compensation expense, reduced our real estate footprint and further increased efficiency in R&amp;D and G&amp;A. We generated non-GAAP income from operations of \$533.0 million in 2023, compared to a non-GAAP loss from operations of \$4.5 million in 2022.
+(1) We generated free cash flow of \$363.5 million in 2023, compared with free cash flow of (\$334.6 million) in 2022.(1) Address operating challenges in Segment In the first quarter of 2024, our Chief Executive Officer, board of directors, and management team conducted an operational review of Segment to determine the best path forward for creating long-term value for our stockholders. - • After a thorough evaluation considering all options, including a sale, we determined that through the implementation of actionable operating changes, we believe we can improve the financial performance of Segment and further differentiate our Communications business. • As a result, we have developed a plan to deliver a leaner, more effective Segment business that we believe will allow us to drive greater value across the organization for our stockholders. • We are targeting break-even non-GAAP income from operations for Segment by the second quarter of 2025 and non-GAAP operating profitability thereafter.
 In March 2024, we appointed Thomas Wyatt to the position of President of Segment.
 Mr. Wyatt will lead a more focused approach to achieve Segment's financial and operational goals, capitalize on the opportunities presented by AI and continue delivering best-in-class services to our customers.
-Reduce stock-based compensation We reduced stock-based compensation expense as a percentage of revenue by over 450 basis points for 2023 as compared to 2022.
-We removed significant portions of our employee population from our equity compensation program and reduced equity compensation levels for remaining employees going forward.
+Reduce stock-based compensation • We reduced stock-based compensation expense as a percentage of revenue by over 450 basis points for 2023 as compared to 2022. • We removed significant portions of our employee population from our equity compensation program and reduced equity compensation levels for remaining employees going forward.
 In 2024, we introduced a broad-based annual cash bonus program to reduce equity compensation for employees generally.
 Increase share repurchase program In February 2023 our board of directors authorized a \$1 billion share repurchase program and in March 2024 our board of directors authorized an additional \$2 billion share repurchase program.
 As of March 31, 2024, we have completed over \$1.05 billion of repurchases and we are targeting to complete the remaining authorization by the end of 2024.
-Enhance financial reporting disclosures In the second quarter of 2023, we began reporting segment-level revenue and gross profit for our Communications and Segment business units.
-In the fourth quarter of 2023, we began reporting segment-level non-GAAP income (loss) from operations and plan to continue doing so going forward.
-This allows stockholders to better understand the performance of the business and track the progress we need to make to achieve our goals of getting Segment to non- GAAP operating income breakeven by the second quarter of 2025 and getting to GAAP operating profitability on a consolidated basis by the fourth quarter of 2025.